BYU-CS-Course-Ops/mdx-canvas/public-files/labs.canvas.md

 ^^ can work for
 Secrets and github actions
 add as a ta, token, signature
-just deploys content to canvs
+just deploys content to canvas